-- 8.1.
-Access to the surveillance system, software and data will be strictly limited to authorised operators and will be password protected. - 8.2.
-The school's authorised CCTV system operators are: - Paul Crook, Principal - Carole Mason, DPO. - Adam Gillett, Assistant Principal. - Tim Galvin, Head of Behaviour Support. - 8.3.
-The main control facility is kept secure and locked when not in use. - 8.4.
-If, in exceptional circumstances, covert surveillance is planned, or has taken place, copies of the Home Office's authorisation forms will be completed and retained. - 8.5.
-Surveillance and CCTV systems will be tested for security flaws on a regular basis to ensure that they are being properly maintained at all times. - 8.6.
-Surveillance and CCTV systems will not be intrusive. - 8.7.
-The DPO and Principal will decide when to record footage, e.g. a continuous loop outside the school grounds to deter intruders. - 8.8.
-Any unnecessary footage captured will be securely deleted from the school system. - 8.9.
-Any cameras that present faults will be repaired as to avoid any risk of a data breach. - 8.10.
+Access to the surveillance system, software and data will be strictly limited to authorised operators and will be password protected.

+The school's authorised CCTV system operators are:

+- Paul Crook, Principal

+- Gina Robinson, Director of Business Development

+- Adam Gillett, Associate Vice Principal

+- Tim Galvin, Head of Behaviour Support

+The main control facility is kept secure and locked when not in use.

+If, in exceptional circumstances, covert surveillance is planned, or has taken place, copies of the Home Office's authorisation forms will be completed and retained.

+Surveillance and CCTV systems will be tested for security flaws on a regular basis to ensure that they are being properly maintained at all times.

+Surveillance and CCTV systems will not be intrusive.

+The DPO and Principal will decide when to record footage, e.g. a continuous loop outside the school grounds to deter intruders.

+Any unnecessary footage captured will be securely deleted from the school system.

+Any cameras that present faults will be repaired as to avoid any risk of a data breach.

 Visual display monitors are located in the Head of Behaviour Support office.

-9. Privacy by design
+10. Privacy by Design

-- 9.1.
-The use of surveillance cameras and CCTV will be critically analysed using a DPIA, in consultation with the DPO. - 9.2.
-A DPIA will be carried out prior to the installation of any surveillance and CCTV system. - 9.3.
-If the DPIA reveals any potential security risks or other data protection issues, the school will ensure they have provisions in place to overcome these issues. - 9.4.
-Where the school identifies a high risk to an individual's interests, and it cannot be overcome, the school will consult the ICO before they use CCTV, and the school will act on the ICO's advice. - 9.5.
-The school will ensure that the installation of the surveillance and CCTV systems will always justify its means. - 9.6.
+The use of surveillance cameras and CCTV will be critically analysed using a DPIA, in consultation with the DPO.

+A DPIA will be carried out prior to the installation of any surveillance and CCTV system.

+If the DPIA reveals any potential security risks or other data protection issues, the school will ensure they have provisions in place to overcome these issues.

+Where the school identifies a high risk to an individual's interests, and it cannot be overcome, the school will consult the ICO before they use CCTV, and the school will act on the ICO's advice.

+The school will ensure that the installation of the surveillance and CCTV systems will always justify its means.

 If the use of a surveillance and CCTV system is too privacy intrusive, the school will seek alternative provision.

-10. Code of practice
+11. Code of Practice

-- 10.1.
-The school understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles. - 10.2.
-CCTV cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 10.3.
-All surveillance footage will be kept for 10 days for security purposes; the Principal and the data controller are responsible for keeping the records secure and allowing access. - 10.4.
-The school has a surveillance system for the purpose of the prevention and detection of crime and the promotion of the health, safety and welfare of staff, pupils and visitors. - 10.5.
-The surveillance and CCTV system is owned by the school and images from the system are strictly controlled and monitored by authorised personnel only. - 10.6.
+The school understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles.

+CCTV cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose.

+All surveillance footage will be kept for 10 days for security purposes; the Principal and the data controller are responsible for keeping the records secure and allowing access.

+The school has a surveillance system for the purpose of the prevention and detection of crime and the promotion of the health, safety and welfare of staff, pupils and visitors.

+The surveillance and CCTV system is owned by the school and images from the system are strictly controlled and monitored by authorised personnel only.

 The school will ensure that the surveillance and CCTV system is used to create a safer environment for staff, pupils and visitors to the school, and to ensure that its operation is consistent with the obligations outlined in data protection legislation.
-The policy is available from the school's website. - 10.7.
-The surveillance and CCTV system will: - Be designed to take into account its effect on individuals and their privacy and personal data.
+The policy is available from the school's website.

+The surveillance and CCTV system will: